The Undoing: Audience viewership

-The series gained traction as the season continued and broke records.
-For HBO, the show made history as the network's first original series to gain viewership every week over the course of the season and the finale was the most-watched night on the network since the Season 2 finale of Big Little Lies.
-It became HBO's most-watched show of 2020, surpassing the audience of Big Little Lies.
+The show was HBO's first original series to gain viewership every week over the course of the season and the finale was the most-watched night on the network since the Season 2 finale of Big Little Lies.
+It became HBO's most-watched show of 2020, surpassing the audience of "Big Little Lies".
 It also became the biggest U.S. show to launch on Sky in the U.K, beating the record previously held by Game of Thrones.